Manual measurement with calibration sphere

 Apart from the calibration sphere, a 3D dial gauge, a probe or another suitable measuring instrument are required.

 The operator swivels the two rotary axes to specific values.
 Then carefully approach the calibration sphere with the dial gauge manually or with the probe.
 In other words, the dual gauge approaches the calibration sphere until the gauge indicates a definite deflection.
-This deflection should as small as possible (a few 1/100mm) but it should be large enough so that it is definitely recognisable as a deflection.
+This deflection should be as small as possible (a few 1/100mm) but it should still be large enough so that it is definitely recognisable as a deflection.

 Attention